 On this page, advocates answer your questions, offer ideas, and make suggestions in articles for parents and teachers who want to learn how to negotiate the maze of special education.

 Meet Susan Bruce

-Susan is an education coordinator and parent trainer for PRO*Parents, the SC Parent Training & Information Center.
+Susan is a Special Education Advocate and Consultant and former education coordinator and parent trainer for the SC Parent Training & Information Center.

 Q. Can the school put my daughter in the certificate program, because it is better for her than a regular diploma?